 - Follow the enrollment and payment prompts.
 If you have a coupon/discount, you will be asked to enter it during the enrollment process.

-- Upon purchase, you will receive an email receipt and be able to login to your course at https://www.cecreditsonline.org/pages/eclassroom-sign-in.
+- Upon purchase, you will receive an email receipt and be able to login to your eClassroom at CE Credits Online

-- Important: You must then register for each CE Credits Online course on the NYC DOE ASPDP website.
-Our courses are in the ASPDP catalog using the provider drop-down menu and selecting CE Credits Online/Riesling Group.
-At that time you will pay the NYC DOE ASPDP fee of $125 for a 3 P Credit course, $90 for a 2 P Credit course or $45 for a 1 P Credit course when you register.
+- Important: You must register for each CE Credits Online course on the NYC DOE ASPDP website.
+Our courses are in the ASPDP catalog using the provider drop-down menu and selecting CE Credits Online.
+At that time you will pay the NYC DOE ASPDP fee of $125 for a 3 P Credit course $45 for a 1 P Credit course when you register.

-- Please Read: ASPDP Refund Policy & Program Policy for more information.
+- Please Read: ASPDP FAQs for more information.
 Courses must be complete by the end of each semester to receive credit.
-You can contact us at email@example.com with any questions.
+You can contact us at firstname.lastname@example.org with any questions.

-Courses are available for “P” credits for NYC Salary Differentials and/or CTLE hours.
+Courses are available for “P” credits and A+ Credits for NYC Salary Differentials and/or CTLE hours.

-You can take up to 12 P Credits per provider each semester.
+You can take up to 12 Credits per provider each semester.